Kristian1s/Exam_Project/README.md

 Use the following SQL script to create an “admin” Database User with all database privileges:

-CREATE USER 'admin'@'localhost' IDENTIFIED WITH mysql_native_password BY "P4ssword12";
+CREATE USER 'ProjectAdmin'@'localhost' IDENTIFIED WITH mysql_native_password BY "P4ssword12";
-ALTER USER 'admin'@'localhost' IDENTIFIED WITH mysql_native_password BY "P4ssword12";
+ALTER USER 'ProjectAdmin'@'localhost' IDENTIFIED WITH mysql_native_password BY "P4ssword12";
-GRANT ALL PRIVILEGES ON MovieDb.* TO 'admin'@'localhost';
+GRANT ALL PRIVILEGES ON MovieDb.* TO 'ProjectAdmin'@'localhost';

 2. Next is getting the enviroment ready for running the app:
 - Open this repository in your code editor